suryanshmak/suryanshmak/README.md

 <h3>I'm Suryansh, a student and software developer.</h3>

 I like to help people build useful software.
-Program mainly in Typescript, Go and Rust.
+I program mainly in Typescript, Go and Rust.

 You can get in touch with me at: